ahadb/modern-javascript/general-patterns/README.md

 window.setTimeout(count,         10);  //=> 2 3 7 8 9
 ```

-iv.
-You can use 'this' in method definitions to refer to attributes of the method's object.
+3.4 You can use 'this' in method definitions to refer to attributes of the method's object.
 ```javascript
 var obj = {
   name: 'quux',